 EGGS:

 Fresh eggs.
-Eggs help the muffins rise and they add structure to the muffins which means the hold them together so they don't fall apart.
+Eggs help the muffins rise, and they add structure to the muffins, which means they hold them together so they don't fall apart.

 VANILLA EXTRACT: